 23ABC Weather for Wednesday, December 7, 2022

-Today's Kern County weather for Wednesday, December 7, 2022 brought to you by 23ABC's Bryan Gallo.
+Today's Kern County weather for Wednesday, November 7, 2022, brought to you by 23ABC's Ava Kershner.

-Today's Kern County weather for Wednesday, December 7, 2022 brought to you by 23ABC's Bryan Gallo.
+Today's Kern County weather for Wednesday, November 7, 2022, brought to you by 23ABC's Ava Kershner.

-TAMPA, Fla, (AP) — The New Orleans Saints were five minutes away from moving within a half-game of NFC South-leading Tampa Bay when the bottom fell out of the game, and most likely the season.
-Tom Brady threw a pair of touchdown passes in the final three minutes Monday night as the Buccaneers rallied from a 13-point deficit to beat the Saints 17-16.
-“It’s frustrating to not come out with the win when you’re up 16-3 in the fourth and you lose,” Saints defensive end Cameron Jordan said.
-“That’s so
+DALLAS (AP) — Matt Murray made a season-high 44 saves and Mitch Marner extended his Toronto-record point streak to 20 games with an early assist as the Maple Leafs beat the Dallas Stars 4-0 on Tuesday night.
+John Tavares, Auston Matthews, Rasmus Sandin and Alexander Kerfoot scored for the surging Maple Leafs, who are 9-0-3 in their last 12 games.
+They pulled within three points of first-place Boston in the Atlantic Division.
+Dallas went 0 for 7 on the power play despite 17 shots on goal, includi

-LAS VEGAS (AP) — Derek Carr completed two long touchdown passes to Davante Adams in the third quarter to rally the Las Vegas Raiders to a 27-20 victory over the Los Angeles Chargers on Sunday.
-That connection on offense backed an aggressive defense that sacked Justin Herbert five times as the Raiders (5-7) won their third consecutive game and split their season series with the Chargers.
-The loss was a significant setback for the Chargers (6-6), who are just outside the playoff picture.
-Los Angel
+TORONTO — After digging themselves into a couple of enormous holes in two ugly losses on the road, the Toronto Raptors gathered before tipoff Saturday to talk about getting out to a better start.
+Message received.
+O.G.
+Anunoby tied his season high with 32 points and the Raptors led virtually from tipoff en route to a 121-108 rout of the Orlando Magic on Saturday.
+"We just wanted to regroup, be better.
+It was a bad feeling in the locker room," said Scottie Barnes, who had 17 points and a season-h

 ST. PAUL, Minn.
 (AP) — Kirill Kaprizov and Matt Boldy scored in the shootout, helping the Minnesota Wild to a 5-4 win over the Anaheim Ducks on Saturday.
 Calen Addison and Joel Eriksson Ek each had a goal and assist during regulation as Minnesota won for the fifth time in six games and closed out a seven-game homestand.
 Connor Dewar also scored for the Wild, who have beaten Anaheim in 12 straight matchups, the longest streak against any opponent in team history.
 Filip Gustavsson made 29 saves fo